 Let’s see how VR can be a game-changer for manufacturing plants, through 4 real-life situations in which Virtual Reality has helped engineers optimize the design of a virtual assembly line

 “Digital twin” is very trendy expression, but what it covers is sometimes unclear.
 This popular innovation receives lots of interest from the industry and promises to boost productivity at al levels of the value chain.
 Why?
 Because it pushes back the boundaries of the virtual prototypes, allowing engineers to apprehend the product or system inside their environment.
 This goal can only be achieved through a VR software, in order to visualize the product in the in-service stage, and supplement the 3D model with simulation data.

 Developing and manufacturing a product is a long and costly process, which often requires the continuous participation of several departments, or even different suppliers.
 Through all the development stages, from getting the idea to selling your product, there is a need for consistent information and communication while designing, engineering, marketing and manufacturing your products.
 This is where 3D visualization comes in, from Solidworks models to Techviz VR system.

-A recent report from Futuresource Consulting announced that the future of VR is bright, with massive investment in the upcoming years.
+A report from Futuresource Consulting announced that the future of VR is bright, with massive investment in the upcoming years.
 Investments in the shipbuilding industry are not to be outdone, with a predicted $30 billion investment in its digital transformation in the next 30 years.
 Of course, Virtual Reality is already playing a great part in the digitization of the shipbuilding industry, transforming radically engineering heavy processes into way lighter, friendlier and more profitable ones.
 Let’s take a look at the ROI of VR and see how VR is changing the game in the processes of the shipbuilding industry.